DIY Backyard Putting Green

 Time Required: Over 1 day

-For a budget-friendly option, install a small putting green with a single hole for practice.
+For a budget-friendly option, install a small DIY putting green with a single hole for practice.
 Create multiple holes in a larger yard.
-This guide will give you an overview on making a DIY putting green.
+This guide will give you an overview on how to build a putting green.

-The first thing to decide on when figuring how to make a putting green in you yard is deciding where to place it.
+The first thing to decide on when figuring how to build a DIY putting green in you yard is deciding where to place it.
 Look for a level location with good drainage.
-When installing a putting green be sure to keep it away from your house and other structures so you won’t hit a window or person with a stray golf ball.
+When installing a putting green for backyard use, be sure to keep it away from your house and other structures so you won’t hit a window or person with a stray golf ball.

 When determining how to build a synthetic putting green, sketch the size and shape of your design, including where the cups will go.
 For more interest, design a green with various challenges.
 Make sure any slopes are away from the center of the green, so puddles won’t form when it rains.